About Laura

 Teaching Awards: I love teaching and I have received many teaching awards.
 I'm especially delighted that I recently received the American Academy of Religion's Katie Geneva Cannon Excellence in Teaching Award (2022).
 Before that, I received the American Association of Philosophy Teachers award (2004), was named a U.S. Professor of the Year by the Carnegie Foundation for the Advancement of Teaching (2001), and honoured by the University of North Carolina Board of Governors (2000).

-Relaxation: When I'm not at work or exploring spiritual practice, I'm usually volunteering at a synagogue or interfaith initiative; hiking, singing, or leading prayer services with my spouse; laughing with my young adult children; hanging out with my companion animals; or simply doing household work.
+Relaxation: When I'm not at work or exploring spiritual practice, I'm usually volunteering at a synagogue or interfaith initiative; hiking, singing, or leading prayer services with my spouse; laughing with my husband and our adult children; hanging out with my companion animals; or simply doing household work.

 Links: Read my academic essays on a variety of topics at my ACADEMIA.EDU page.